sodous-s/polyglot/README.md

 ## Running tests

-Note that you need bash, ruby, g++, and python installed for the test runner to work smoothly for all supported languages.
+Note that you need bash, ruby, and perl in addition to g++ and python installed for the test runner to work smoothly for all supported languages.

 ```bash
 g++ test_runner.cpp -o runtests;